jitusharma7/Spam-Email-_-NLP/README.md

 # Spam-Email-_-NLP
-This project aims is to classify mail into spam and non-spam category based on content of mail using Natural Language Processing (NLP)
+This project aims is to classify mail into spam and non-spam category based on the content of mail using Natural Language Processing (NLP)

 ## Table of Content